 Grain yield can be used to estimate the quantity of straw.
-Straw loads increase by about 100 lb/acre for each bushel increase in yield.
-Adjust the calculated nitrogen application rate as shown in Table 4 if grain yield from the previous wheat crop exceeded the long-term field average by 10 bu/acre or more.
+Adjust the calculated nitrogen application rate (Table 3 or Table 4) if grain yield from the previous crop exceeded the long-term field average.

-Table 4.-Nitrogen application rate adjustments for wheat yield (straw production) that is greater than the long-term field average.
+Table 3.-Nitrogen application rate adjustments to compensate for wheat yield (straw production) that is greater than the long-term field average.

 Greater-than- average wheat yield (previous crop) (bu/acre) Corresponding increase in straw production (lb/acre) Increase application rate by (lb N/acre)

-+10 1,000 10
++10 1,000 15

-+20 2,000 20
++20 2,000 25

-+30 3,000 30
++30 3,000 35